SuperOfficeDocs/superoffice-docs/docs/automation/webhook/crmscript-handlers.md

 # [CRMScript API](#tab/Webhook-CRMScript)

-## Create a webhook from CRMScript
+## Create a webhook using CRMScript

 This CRMScript will create a webhook that when triggered, calls a CRMScript with Include name `ScriptHook1`.